thiruboy1/mydevops/kubernetes/kube notes.md

 ## TLS Basic
 tls certificate is used to authenticate both client and server
 * when client send uname and pass to server as plain text - attacker may access the unam & pass and hack account
-* asymentric kye: to avoid this clinet encryptes uname, pass & key and send to server - but if attacker hack key then attacker will hack account
+* asymentric key: to avoid this clinet encryptes uname, pass & key and send to server - but if attacker hack key then attacker will hack account
-* symentric kye : to avoid this we have concept of public key and private key, initaly both will exchange ther public key, then clinet will encrypt uname & pass using server public key and send to server not server will have server.private key then server decrypt the data using it private key similarly communication happens successfuly
+* symentric key : to avoid this we have concept of public key and private key, initaly both will exchange ther public key, then clinet will encrypt uname & pass using server public key and send to server not server will have server.private key then server decrypt the data using it private key similarly communication happens successfuly
 * now only way to hack is by hacking ur private key so hacker will create similar website and he ll make u to enter pass, after account will be hacked